spasv1234/mask-detection-yolo/README.md

 3) face_with_mask_worn_incorrectly
 4) face_with_other_covering

-It can also be used with 2 classes in this order but will require changing the config
+It can also be used with 2 classes by swapping out the included cfg file
 1) face_no_mask
 2) face_with_mask